Self–reflection is the capacity of humans to exercise introspection and the

 As you’ve probably already realised, these are all issues with me.
 These are things that ‘I’ need to change.
 An authentic self-reflection process will provide you with extreme accountability and ownership of the things that are your responsibility to change.

-I’ve realised, in the most unscientific way possible; the only thing that we can control is our thoughts.
-When we control our thoughts, we manage our emotions.
-This means that we are more intentional about where we are focussing our energy and attention.
 In his book Letting Go, David R Hawkins discussed scientific experiments where participants were asked to do a grip test to measure their strength.
 Participants were asked to perform the grip test whilst holding good thoughts in their mind, and then to do it again whilst holding painful and angry thoughts in their minds.
 The results showed that people who held good thoughts performed the grip test at a significantly higher strength than people who held hurtful thoughts.
 The experiment concluded that our thoughts are not meaningless, they actually have an impact on our physiology.

 The power of decision

 They say that decision is a muscle that you continually build over time.
-In my experience, decision is the centerpiece of discipline, persistence and habit.
-This is my weakest attribute by far, I don’t like making decisions – I continually avoid or prolong things until it’s a last minute and rash oversight.
+In my experience, decision is the centrepiece of discipline, persistence and habit.
+This is my weakest attribute by far, I don’t like making decisions – I continually avoid or prolong things until it’s a last minute and brash oversight.
 Not committing a decision really stems from fear and inadequacy, and once we realise that, we can start to questions our fears and insecurities.
 Making a decision requires strong self-awareness.
 It means that you have to accept that you may not feel like undertaking a task, you may be unhappy about what you have to do – but you are making a commitment to proceed forward.
 The word decision and determination are closely related.
 The word determination is translated from the Latin determinare; which is a settlement that requires a judge to rule on, in order to resolve a conflict between two parties.
 This is fitting because when we decide to do something, we are no longer at odds with ourselves – we are not spending energy evaluating and pondering – when we use our decision making, we are committing to move forward.

 Self-reflection is an essential process in your endeavours and in life.
 A final piece of advice would be to spend time with yourself – think, ponder and get to know yourself.
 Really question who you are, why you have certain likes and dislikes.
 Engaging in this process will really build your self-awareness and allow you get greater insights from yourself and your environment.